 The scenario.
 David Williamson’s play takes us into the world of elite sport.
 Brent is an elite sportsman, an Aussie Rules football player who has won two Brownlow medals.
-As is well known, elite sportsman make a heap of money out of advertising, from putting their name to various products.
+As is well known, elite sportsmen make a heap of money out of advertising, from putting their name to various products.

 Brent is managed by leading sports agent Rohan.
-Rohan has been trying to get Brent some good deals but they kept on being unstuck by Brent’s complete lack of charisma.
+Rohan has been trying to get Brent some good deals but they keep on being unstuck by Brent’s complete lack of charisma.
 Brent is just so wooden that Rohan simply can’t clinch a deal.